comfy/comfy-demo/README.md

 *Pages* using this *layout* will have two column and also jumbotron from the parent *layout*

+Notice the `{{ cms:snippet footer }}`.
+Snippet is a reusable content that you populate once and reuse everywhere.
+Good example would be copyright notice that needs to be at the bottom of all pages.
+Just create a *snippet* called "footer" and populate content with "&copy; Copyright 2017"

 ### Step 7: Non-renderable Page Fragments and view helpers

 There's an option to skip the rendering for some tags.
 Good example would be